Jahanara Begum: War of Succession

-Jahanara was soon secure enough in her position to occasionally argue with Aurangzeb and she re-entered politics and was influential in various important matters and have certain special privileges which other women did not possess.
-She argued against Aurangzeb's strict regulation of public life in accordance with his conservative religious beliefs and his decision in 1679 to restore the poll tax on non-Muslims, which she believed would alienate his Hindu subjects.
+Jahanara re-entered politics and was influential in various important matters and had certain special privileges which other women did not possess: an independent life with a private palace of her own, the power to issue Hukm or Farman (an imperial order that was only the emperor's right), to attend the council (shura or diwan), to receive audiences in her palace, and to mediate between officers, politicians, and foreign kings and the emperor.
+She also argued against Aurangzeb's strict regulation of public life in accordance with his conservative religious beliefs, and his decision in 1679 to restore the poll tax on non-Muslims, which she believed would alienate his Hindu subjects.
+She publicly quarreled with him on these issues and criticised him for his policy.

+Relationship with Shah Jahan

+Jahanara’s influence in Mughal administration resulted in several rumors and accusations of an incestuous relationship with her father, Shah Jahan.
+Such accusations have been dismissed by modern historians as gossip, as no witness of an incident has been mentioned.

+Historian K. S. Lal also dismisses such claims as rumors, propagated by courtiers and mullahs.
+He cites Aurangzeb's confining of Jahanara in the Agra Fort with the royal prisoner and gossip magnifying a rumor.

+Several contemporary travelers have mentioned such accusations.
+Francois Bernier, a French physician, mentions rumors of an incestuous relationship being propagated in the Mughal Court.
+However, Bernier did not mention witnessing such a relationship.
+Niccolao Manucci, a Venetian traveler, dismisses such accusations by Bernier as gossip and "The talk of the Low People".

 Burial

 Jahanara had her tomb built during her lifetime.
 It is constructed entirely of white marble with a screen of trellis work, open to the sky.

 Upon her death, Aurangzeb gave her the posthumous title, Sahibat-uz-Zamani (Mistress of the Age).
 Jahanara is buried in a tomb in the Nizamuddin Dargah complex in New Delhi, which is considered "remarkable for its simplicity".
 The inscription on the tomb reads as follows:

 Allah is the Living, the Sustaining.